Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark

-Our R-Net architecture is specifically designed to restore low-light-rainy images to their corresponding clean versions.
-This is achieved through two main components: an FFR-DG module, an encoder, and a decoder.
+Our Restoration-Net architecture is specifically designed to restore low-light-rainy images to their corresponding clean versions.
+This is achieved through the FDG module for pre-processing, an encoder, and a decoder.

-As detailed in section \ref{3.3.1}, the FFR-DG module processes both the detail image and the low-light-rainy image, concatenating them to form the input for the encoder.
-This pre-processing step can reduce noise and rain pattern, preserves image details, and enhance contrast.
+As detailed in the previous section, the FDG module processes both the detail image and the low-light-rainy image, concatenating them to form the encoder's input.
+This pre-processing step can reduce noise and rain patterns, preserve image details, and enhance contrast.
 The encoder is responsible for extracting feature information from the input image by increasing its dimension.
 The encoded feature information is transmitted to the decoder via a mid-level jump connection.

-To enhance the accuracy of the restoration process, the decoder of R-Net utilizes the degradation feature from multiple layers by P-Net.
-This allows the R-Net architecture to focus more on the degraded components of the image, thereby improving the efficiency and performance of the restoration process.
+To improve the performance of the restoration process, the Restoration-Net decoder leverages the degradation feature from multiple layers by DDR-Net.
+This strategic utilization enables the Restoration-Net architecture to concentrate more on the degraded components of the image, thereby improving the efficiency and performance of the restoration process.